Getting a REST API Key

 Error Responses

-If your API key is missing/invalid/revoked, the API returns401 Unauthorized with the standard error body format.
+If your REST API key is missing/invalid/revoked, the API returns401 Unauthorized with the standard error body format.
 See Response Format and Status Codes for canonical examples.

 Next Steps